 Get all the ingredients you need for a Mexican feast here!

 Mexican Food in the US

-Mexican cuisine immigrated to the US via the Mexican border.
-Since Mexican food is very adaptable, it gained popularity in the states bordering Mexico and from there spread to the rest of the US.
-Mexican cuisine has been welcomed and embraced by American food culture with tortillas, salsa, chilli, burritos and tacos becoming staples of Mexican food in American homes and restaurants.
+Mexican food is very adaptable and it has been embraced by American food culture with tortillas, salsa, chilli, burritos and tacos becoming staples of Mexican food in American homes and restaurants.

 Today, as young Americans are looking to rediscover the authentic Mexican cuisine, the differences between Mexican food and Tex Mex are becoming more accentuated.
 Here are some of the basic differences between authentic and Americanized Mexican food